Patanjali Foods: History

-Ruchi Soya Industries Limited was founded in 1986 by Dinesh Sahara, to manufacturer Soybean edible oil.
+Ruchi Soya Industries Limited was founded in 1986 by Dinesh Sahara, to manufacture soybean edible oil.

-In January 2010, the company acquired a 50 percent stake in Gemini Edibles & Fats for ₹45 crore, until the whole company was purchased by the Widjaja family of Indonesia in 2014.
+In January 2010, the company acquired a 50 percent stake in Gemini Edibles and Fats India for ₹45 crore, until the whole company was purchased by the Widjaja family of Indonesia in 2014.

-In December 2017, Ruchi Soya Industries entered into insolvency because of its total debt of about ₹12,000 crores.
+In December 2017, Ruchi Soya Industries entered into insolvency with a total debt of about ₹12,000 crore.
 In December 2019, Patanjali Ayurved acquired the bankrupt Ruchi Soya for ₹4,350 crore.

-In June 2021, Ruchi Soya acquired the biscuits and noodles business of Patanjali for ₹60 crore.
+In June 2021, Ruchi Soya acquired the biscuits and noodles business of Patanjali Ayurved for ₹60 crore.
 It acquired the food business of Patanjali Ayurved for around ₹690 crore in May 2022.
-The company changed its name to Patanjali Foods in June 2022.
+Ruchi Soya changed its name to Patanjali Foods in June 2022.

 In 2023, SEBI froze promoters shares for failing to allow the minimum public shareholding in listed companies at 25%.

-In 2025, Ptanjali's Organic Wild Honey was revoked after a Referral Laboratory test report confirming that the honey batch complies with food safety regulations, ensuring its safety for consumption.
-The prohibition order was issued by Office of Administration of Union Territory of Ladakh office of the Assistant Commissioner Food Safety, Drugs & Food Control Organization on March 13, 2025.
+In 2025, a prohibition order on the sale of Patanjali Organic Wild Honey was revoked.

-In July 2025, Patanjali Foods issued 2:1 ratio bonus and a postal ballot to company's shareholders.
-Due to this, there has been a huge jump in the company's shares.
+In September 2025, Patanjali Foods signed a MoU with Ministry of Food Processing Industries, Government of India and announced ₹1000 crore investment in food processing across Uttarakhand, Uttar Pradesh, Madhya Pradesh, Maharashtra, Karnataka and Odisha.

-In September 2025, Patanjali Foods signed a MoU with Ministry of Food Processing Industries, Government of India and announced 1000 crore investment in Food processing across Indian states of Uttarakhand, Uttar Pradesh, Madhya Pradesh, Maharashtra, Karnataka and Odisha.
+In November 2025, Patanjali Foods collaborated with Indian Council of Agricultural Research for scientific innovation, quality planting material, and enhanced support for citrus growers.